Reunited After a 7 Year Estrangement

 This child had a father and a twin brother too that she left at home, a father who was angry and crushed by her actions and behaviors.
 It didn’t seem that she could ever come back from the things that she said and the things that she did.
 But that was seven years ago.

 Then one day she e-mailed, a long lengthy e-mail stating, “I was young and stupid, I’m not 18 anymore, I am soon to be 25 and newly married and I don’t want to carry this around anymore.
 I am in therapy and I have grown up, I am working on myself and on my life.”

 It was hard to hear some of her stories, her half-sister just got up and left her one day.
-She moved clear more than a thousand miles away.
+She moved clear across the country and more than a thousand miles away.
 They are no longer in communication.
 She said she was in an abusive relationship that lasted for five years before it ended.
 She worked two jobs, and at times slept on friend’s floors.
 She had an accident and had rolled a car and injured her head.
 She talked and she talked and before I could respond she said, “I know that I brought much of it on myself.”

 But there was much success and accomplishments too.
 She went to school and she became a Certified Nurses Aid.
 She maintained her independence and learned how to multi-task and hold down the responsibilities of a full time job.
 She survived.

 She said that she goes to church and reads the bible she said some things made her think and she shakes her head at all the untruths she told as a teenager.
 In her words she was a “defiant daughter.”
 She seemed happy but different.
 She talked with a slight lisp that I don’t remember her having.
 I took it all in.
 At times I held her hand.
 She made me cry.
 They weren’t sad tears but tears of relief.
 I was just so happy to see her.
 I was genuinely happy that she was doing well and okay.